 Primary responsibilities are:

-- To contribute to the research, teaching and further development of relevant programmes at the University of Akureyri.
+- To contribute to research at the University of Akureyri.

-- To work closely with other researchers in furthering the Northern research and teaching milieu at the University of Akureyri and contribute to the development of the University of the Arctic.
+- To work closely with other researchers in furthering the northern research milieu at the University of Akureyri and contribute to the development of the University of the Arctic.

-- To disseminate research findings to the governments of both Iceland and Norway.
+- To disseminate research findings to both governments of Iceland and Norway.

-- To be available to advise public officials on relevant topics.
+- To be available to advice public officials on the topics proposed by the candidate.